Susan Bates makes affordable, quality crochet hooks.

-They’re very popular, so they’re not hard to find.
+They’re easy to find.
 They’re available in most craft stores, whether online or physical.
 You can also purchase them on e-commerce sites like Amazon and Etsy.

 What Are The Names Of The Colors Of Susan Bates Crochet Hooks?

-The colors don’t have a name, but here each of the colors according to the sizes for each brand.
+The colors don’t have a name.
+But here are each of the colors according to the sizes for each brand.